Quantum origin of the primordial fluctuation spectrum and its statistics: Abstract

 \section{Abstract}

-The account of the origin of cosmic structure, as provided by the standard inflationary paradigm, is not fully satisfactory, as has been argued in [A. Perez, H. Sahlmann, and D. Sudarsky, Class.
-Quantum Grav., \textbf{23}, 2317, (2006)].
-The central point of that work is to point out the need to discuss and explore the physical mechanism that is capable of generating the inhomogeneity and anisotropy of our Universe, starting from an exactly homogeneous and isotropic initial state associated with the early inflationary regime.
-We review this issue briefly here together with the proposal to address this shortcoming in terms of a dynamical collapse of the vacuum state of the inflaton field.
-We also briefly indicate how this issues might be connected to other questions being faced in the study of the quantum/gravity interface, and their relevance to the investigations concerning the statistical characterization of the primordial spectrum.
+The usual account for the origin of cosmic structure during inflation is not fully satisfactory, as it lacks a physical mechanism capable of generating the inhomogeneity and anisotropy of our Universe, from an exactly homogeneous and isotropic initial state associated with the early inflationary regime.
+The proposal in [A. Perez, H. Sahlmann, and D. Sudarsky, Classical Quantum Gravity, \textbf{23}, 2317, (2006)] considers the spontaneous dynamical collapse of the wave function, as a possible answer to that problem.
+In this work, we review briefly the difficulties facing the standard approach, as well as the answers provided by the above proposal and explore their relevance to the investigations concerning the characterization of the primordial spectrum and other statistical aspects of the cosmic microwave background and large-scale matter distribution.
+We will see that the new approach leads to novel ways of considering some of the relevant questions, and, in particular, to distinct characterizations of the non-Gaussianities that might have left imprints on the available data.

 \keywords{Inflation; Quantum Gravity; Dynamical Reduction}